copenhagenjs/copenhagenjs.dk/_posts/2019-07-18-july-meetup.md

     17:00 Doors open
     17:45 Welcome
-    18:00 Vue.js at car2go / SHARE NOW by Sumit Kumar
+    18:00 A journey => A developer by Zoey Zou
     18:25 Break with food and drinks
     19:00 LitElement magic, easy transformation from .NET to frontend development!
 Lightning talk by Bartlomiej Wietrak 19:15 Mythbusting around GraphQL by Uri Godshtein